PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/02-page-descriptor.md

 ##### `assets`

-This parameter contains all the static assets generated for each page descriptor by plugins.
-It's an object where the keys are the type of assets, and the value depends on each plugin.
+This parameter is an object with a `get` method.
+Given an asset type (`"script"`, `"style"` ...), it should return an array of values depending on the asset type (the url of a script for `"script"`, the url of a stylesheet for `"style"` ...)

 ##### `descriptor`